 The Justification of Abraham

 4 What then shall we say that Abraham, our father according to the flesh, discovered in this matter?
 2 For if Abraham was justified by works, he has something to boast about—but not before God.
-3 For what does the scripture say?
+3 For what does the Scripture say?
 “Abraham believed God, and it was credited1 to him for2 righteousness.”3 4 Now to him who works, his wages are not counted as a gift, but as a debt.
 5 But to him who does not work, but believes on him who justifies the ungodly, his faith is counted for righteousness.
-6 David himself says the same thing when he4 describes the blessedness of the man to whom God credits righteousness apart from works, saying, 7 “Blessed are those whose lawless deeds are forgiven, and whose sins are covered; 8 blessed is the man to whom the Lord will never credit sin.”5
+6 David himself says the same thing when he4 describes the blessedness of the man to whom God credits righteousness apart from works: 7 “Blessed are those whose lawless deeds are forgiven, and whose sins are covered; 8 blessed is the man whose sin the Lord will never count against him.”5

 9 So is this blessedness for the circumcised alone, or for the uncircumcised as well?
 For we say that faith was credited to Abraham for righteousness.
 10 How then was it credited: while he was circumcised or uncircumcised?
 Not while he was circumcised, but uncircumcised!
-11 And he received the sign of circumcision—a seal of the righteousness he had by faith when he was not yet circumcised—that he might become the father of all the uncircumcised who believe, that righteousness might be credited to them as well.
-12 Moreover, he also became6 “the father of circumcision” to those who are not just physically circumcised,7 but who also walk in the footsteps of the faith which our father Abraham had when he was not yet circumcised.
+11 And he received the sign of circumcision—a seal of the righteousness that he had by faith when as yet he was uncircumcised—that he might become the father of all the uncircumcised who believe, so that righteousness could be credited to them as well.
+12 Moreover, he also became6 “the father of circumcision” to those who are not only physically circumcised,7 but who also walk in the footsteps of the faith which our father Abraham had when as yet he was uncircumcised.

 Promise, Law, and Faith

-13 For the promise to Abraham or to his seed that he would inherit the world was not given through the Law, but through the righteousness that is based on faith.8 14 For if those who live under the Law are heirs, then faith is nullified and the promise destroyed, 15 for the Law engenders wrath; but where there is no law, there is also no transgression.
-16 This is why the promise depends on faith: so it might be according to grace, so it might be guaranteed to all the seed—not just to those who live under the Law, but also to those who live by the faith of Abraham.
+13 For the promise to Abraham (or to his seed) that he would inherit the world was not given through the Law, but through the righteousness that comes by faith.8 14 For if those who live under the Law are heirs, then faith is nullified and the promise destroyed, 15 for the Law engenders wrath; but where there is no law, there is also no transgression.
+16 This is why it comes through faith: so it can accord with grace, so that the promise can be guaranteed to all the seed—not just to those who live under the Law, but also to those who live by the faith of Abraham.
 For he9 is the father of us all 17 (as it is written, “I have made you a father of many nations”10) in the sight of him whom he believed, even God, who gives life to the dead, and who speaks of things that don’t exist as though they did.
-18 In hope against hope Abraham kept on believing, and thus became the father of many nations in accordance with what had previously been spoken: “So shall your seed be.”11 19 And without weakening in his faith, he contemplated his own body—already as good as dead, since he was about a hundred years old—and also the deadness of Sarah’s womb; 20 yet he didn’t waver at the promise of God through unbelief, but instead grew strong in faith, giving glory to God, 21 and remaining fully persuaded that what God had promised he also was well able to perform.
-22 And so “it was credited to him for righteousness.”12
+18 In hope against hope Abraham kept on believing, and thus became the father of many nations in accordance with what had previously been spoken: “So shall your seed be.”11 19 And without weakening in faith, he contemplated his own body—already as good as dead, since he was about a hundred years old—and also the deadness of Sarah’s womb; 20 yet he did not waver at the promise of God through unbelief, but instead grew strong in faith, giving glory to God, 21 and standing12 fully persuaded that what God had promised he was also well able to perform.
+22 And so “it was credited to him for righteousness.”13

-23 Now it was not written for his sake alone that it was credited to him, 24 but for ours as well, to whom it would soon be13 credited: that is, all14 who believe in him who raised Jesus our Lord from the dead, 25 who was delivered up for15 our transgressions, and raised again for our justification.
+23 Now it was not written for his sake alone that it was credited to him, 24 but for ours as well, to whom it would soon be14 credited: that is, to all15 who believe in him who raised Jesus our Lord from the dead, 25 who was delivered up for16 our transgressions, and raised again for our justification.